DobrySiabar/English-Pronounce/README.md

 # English Pronounce

+Application for reading texts with the aim of training the pronunciation of English words.
-Speech detection and robotic production technologies, namely AVFoundation, SFSpeechRecognizer were used.
+Speech detection and robotic pronunciation technologies, namely AVFoundation, SFSpeechRecognizer were used.